SUMMER EMERGING ARTIST PROGRAM FAQs

 Q: Why would I want to make $14.00/hr to perform when I normally get more than that to gig?

 A: Great question!
-But you also don't get paid to go to learn about the music industry or network and build skills to function sustainably in the creative economy.
-And many programs you want to take you also have to pay for.
+Typically, you also don't get paid to go to learn about the music industry or network and build skills to function sustainably in the creative economy.
+Additionally, many programs you want to take you also have to pay for.

-Since we spend about 50% of our time on growth and development activities, we hope you will find good value because, in the Emerging Artist program, you are paid for those hours too.
-Plus - we encourage you to go out and gig and run your own business.
+Since we spend about 50% of our time on growth and development activities in the Emerging Artist program, you are paid for those hours too.
+Plus, we encourage you to go out and gig and run your own business.
 We don't stop you from doing your regular gigs.
-(You just can't 'double dip").
+(You just can't 'double-dip").